FemiMerit/Project1/README.md

 ---
-+ #### Call to Action Section
++ #### Empoyment Section

-    - Call to Action Section has an explicit message for the visitors of the website to contact the company.
+    - Has a line across the page to seperate the education and employment section
+    - Each company Femi has worked for has a hyperlinked image posistion above the job entry
+    - The users can click on each image to take them directly to the comapny's website

     - Is also has a button that directs to the contact page.
 ​